MarinaPak108/MarinaPak108/README.md

 - 👋 Hi, I’m @MarinaPak108
 - 👀 continually learn to solve complex problems and create innovative solutions by using technology and data
-- 🌱 currently learning BackEnd (java EE) and AI
+- 🌱 currently master BackEnd (java EE) and AI
 - 💞️ looking to collaborate on interesting and challenging projects aspecially related to smart factory and IoT
 - 📫 How to reach me:  pakmarina108@gmail.com